-Section 1: Sick Leave is hereby defined to mean absence from post of duty of an employee because of illness, injury, accident, exposure to contagious disease, maternity leave (during the period of time of actual incapacitation as shown by a physician's certificate, but not in excess of one (1) month following date of confinement), or attendance upon a member of the employee's immediate family, seriously ill, requiring the care or attendance of such employee.
+Section 1: Sick leave is hereby defined to mean absence from post of duty of an employee because of illness, injury, accident, exposure to contagious disease, maternity leave, or attendance upon a member of the employee's immediate family, seriously ill, requiring the care or attendance of such employee.
 Immediate family means father, mother, spouse, child, stepchild, foster child, sister, or brother of the employee.
 It shall also include relatives of the employee residing in the employee's household.